JohnnyGOX17/john-gentile-website/kb/programming_languages/rust.md

 * [The Standard Library](https://doc.rust-lang.org/std/index.html): Comprehensive guide to the Rust standard library APIs.
 * [Edition Guide](https://doc.rust-lang.org/edition-guide/): Guide to the Rust editions.
 * [Cargo Book](https://doc.rust-lang.org/cargo/index.html): A book on Rust’s package manager and build system.
-* [Rustdoc Book](https://doc.rust-lang.org/rustdoc/index.html): Learn how to make awesome documentation for your crate.
 * [Rustc Book](https://doc.rust-lang.org/rustc/index.html): Familiarize yourself with the knobs available in the Rust compiler.
 * [Compiler Error Index](https://doc.rust-lang.org/error-index.html): In-depth explanations of the errors you may see from the Rust compiler.
 * [Rust Conf](https://rustconf.com/): Annual Rust conference.